lightbits/lightbits.github.io/euler2/euler2.markdown

 This sounds complicated and not very nice to implement...

-## Absolute and relative rotations
+## The Tumbler

-The problem with the above strategy is that it doesn't address the core issue, which is that Euler angles suck at tracking absolute orientation: any choice of Euler angles will degrade in their ability to express three degrees of freedom *somewhere*, yet we insist on using them anyway.
+The problem with the above strategy is that it doesn't address the core issue, which is that Euler angles suck at tracking absolute orientation: any choice of Euler angles will degrade in their ability to express three degrees of freedom *somewhere*.

-Let's step back and consider what we've seen so far.
-First of all, we dropped rotation matrices, in favor of Euler angles, because we couldn't easily express a valid gradient descent direction.
-Meanwhile, we saw that Euler angles are great for that, but they are best when close to zero.

-On the other hand, rotation matrices are great at tracking absolute orientation; no unintuitive degradation anywhere, we can change the model's zero orientation to any orientation we want, and the Euler  offset behaves exactly the same.

-Thinking through this you realize that the first strategy was overcomplicated: what if we *continuously* update what we consider to be the zero orientation, and not bother with tracking an offset rotation at all?
-It would work like this:

-1. We start out with the book cover facing us: Euler angles are zero, rotation `R = identity`.

-2. Using gradient descent we solve for the descent direction.
-Like before, this gives us three delta Euler angles: `rx = -gain*dedrx`, `ry = -gain*dedry`, etc, as well as a delta translation.

-3. But here's the trick: instead of accumulating the deltas into three global Euler angles, we apply the rotation they represent to the current rotation matrix: `R = euler(rx,ry,rz)*R`.

-4. We then repeat, reset the Euler angles to zero, and use the updated matrix as the default orientation for the next step.

-It's like a rotation [gizmo](todo: matt keeter, 3d rotation design) that uses *local* Euler angles.
+3D modelling software have had similar problems for a long time: how can the user, with their 2D mouse interface, rotate an object in 3D?
+One of their solutions (which is notoriously unintuitive and the only excuse you get for using it is [not knowing any better](todo: matt keeter)) is called the *Tumbler*.

+It works like this.
 When you click and start dragging, the Euler angles start from zero and you can rotate the thing around its current orientation.
-When you release, its orientation is saved and used as the origin the next time you click and drag.
+When you release, the orientation is saved but the Euler angles are reset to zero.
+In other words, the coordinate frame you rotate around follow the object while you're rotating it, but as soon as you release, the frame resets.

 <div class="slider-wrap">
     <div class="slider" id="slider4" style="max-width:240px;max-height:260px;">